SanjeevScript/SanjeevScript/README.md

 - 👋 Hi, I’m @SanjevScript
-- 👀 I’m interested in JS and all stuff computers
+- 👀 I’m interested in all things coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking to collaborate on not much now, but when I learn Python
+- 💞️ I’m looking to collaborate on not much now, but when I learn learn ReactJS
 - 📫 How to reach me...
 Contact me @SanjeevScript on Github or sanjeevhacker2@gmail.com

 <!---